Gavin Lyall: Biography

 Lyall was born in Birmingham, then in Warwickshire (now West Midlands), England, as the son of a local accountant, and educated at King Edward's School, Birmingham.
 After completing his two years of National Service, 1951 to 1953, as a Pilot Officer in the Royal Air Force flying Gloster Meteors, he went to Pembroke College, Cambridge, graduating in 1956 with honours in English.

 While at Cambridge he wrote regularly for the undergraduate newspaper Varsity and also created a strip cartoon whose hero, "Olly", reflected student life and became a cult figure.
 He became editor of Varsity in 1956.

 After graduating he worked briefly as a reporter for the Birmingham Gazette, Picture Post and Sunday Graphic newspapers and then as a film director for the BBC's Tonight programme.
 In 1958, he married the author Katharine Whitehorn, with whom he was to have two sons.

 Lyall lived at 14 Provost Rd, London NW3 and enjoyed sailing on the Thames in his motor cruiser.
 From 1959 to 1962 he was a newspaper reporter and the aviation correspondent for the Sunday Times.
 His first novel, The Wrong Side of the Sky, was published in 1961, drawing from his personal experiences in the Libyan Desert and in Greece.
 It was an immediate success; P.G.
 Wodehouse said of it, "Terrific: when better novels of suspense are written, lead me to them."
 Lyall then left journalism in 1963 to become a full-time author.

 Lyall's first seven novels in the 1960s and early 1970s were action thrillers with different settings around the world.
 The Most Dangerous Game (1963) was set in Finnish Lapland.
 The film rights to Midnight Plus One (1965), in which an ex-spy is hired to drive a millionaire to Liechtenstein were purchased by actor Steve McQueen, who had planned to adapt it to the cinema before he died.
 Shooting Script (1966), about a former RAF pilot hired to fly his de Havilland Dove for a filming company, later in the story a B-25 Mitchell, is set around the Caribbean.
-Whitmore, a central character in the story was inspired by John Wayne who Lyall had met while reporting on the making of the 1957 film 'Legend of the Lost' in Libya.
+Whitmore, a central character in the story was inspired by John Wayne whom Lyall had met while reporting on the making of the 1957 film Legend of the Lost in Libya.
 The protagonists of Judas Country (1975) are again former RAF pilots, and the setting is now in Cyprus and the Middle East.